digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# Question
+# Questions

-What does the concept of "digital archives" mean to you?
+What does digital archives...

-* What does it bring to mind?
+* ...bring to mind?
 * Where have you encountered a "digital archive"?

 ---